justinlawee/kook_analytics/README.md

 ## 🪸 About KOOK

 KOOK makes reef-safe hair & skin care designed for 8 hours of hardcore ocean exposure.
-Every product is made in Los Angeles, tested in real ocean conditions, and every purchase plants a mangrove through their partnership with [Seatrees](https://www.seatrees.org/) in Baja's Laguna San Ignacio — a UNESCO World Heritage Site.
+Every product is made in Los Angeles, tested in real ocean conditions, and every purchase plants a mangrove through our partnership with [Seatrees](https://www.seatrees.org/) in Baja's Laguna San Ignacio — a UNESCO World Heritage Site.

 **Product line:** Pre-Swim Hair Mask, Solar Moisturizer, Post-Swim Conditioner, Ocean Mineral Shampoo, Reef-Safe Sunscreen SPF 30, and more.